-The East West Link has been opened in stages to allow for the construction of the bypass to continue in the location of the old East West Link.
-This includes the construction of the noise mound that will run parallel to the bypass between Croome Road and Durgadin Drive when completed.
+The East West Link was opened in stages to allow the construction of the bypass to continue in the location of the old East West Link.
+This included the construction of the noise mound that runs next to the bypass between Croome Road and Durgadin Drive.

 Access to Woollybutt Drive and Durgadin Drive from the existing East West Link has been removed and will become cul-de-sacs as part of the project.
 This is because the bypass is being constructed where the current East West Link is located and these access points will not meet current Motorway standards.

 The business park at Albion Park Rail can still be accessed from the Durgadin Drive and Colden Drive intersections at the Princes Highway.

 Access to the northern fields including Illawarra Model Car Club, Southlake BMX Club and the little athletics field is from Croome Road, near Cedar Street, Albion Park Rail.

 Access to the southern fields including hockey, netball, junior rugby league fields, senior rugby league field, cricket/AFL field and Shellharbour City Stadium is from the entrance gate south of the Croome Road and East West Link roundabout.

 Pedestrian access on formal shared paths will be maintained at all times.